 • Use Google AdWords

 All of this can feel overwhelming and it was for me at first.
 It’s one of those adventures where you jump-in, learn as you go, and it all gets easier.
 They say some of the best-selling books were first rejected numerous times, and it takes years to become an overnight success so get started now!
-Best wishes on your journey to become an author.
+Best wishes on your journey to becoming an author.
 I can’t wait to read your book.

-If you have question, please leave a comment or email me at info@CathyCheshire.com.
+For questions, please leave a comment or email me at info@CathyCheshire.com.